ronnieshafran/AI-Maze-Solver/README.md

 Output:
 A series of statistics defined in the AlgorithmResult data structure that is returned by each algorithm's run method.
-Note that some stats are only applicable for informed searches only.
+Note that some stats are only applicable for informed searches.